BoYangXDU/VMIL-ECM/README.md

 This repository contains the code and resources for the paper "Variational Multiple-Instance Learning with Embedding Correlation Modeling for Hyperspectral Target Detection".

-**The paper is still under peer-review and this repository keeps updating.**
+**The paper is still under peer-review and this repository keeps updating...**

 ## Worklow
 ![Image](https://github.com/BoYangXDU/VMIL-ECM/blob/main/workflow.png)